 FSBI Briefing Papers

-Prepared by experts in a form accessible to non-specialists, including the general public, the papers present detailed, authoritative peer-reviewed syntheses of current knowledge on selected topics of public interest relevant to the Society’s objectives.
+Prepared by experts in a form accessible to both specialists and non-specialists, including the general public, the papers present detailed, authoritative peer-reviewed syntheses of current knowledge on selected topics of wider public interest relevant to the Society’s objectives.

 Published Briefing Papers

 There is growing international concern about the potential effects of anthropogenic (human-made) noise on fishes in our seas, lakes and rivers.
 Human noise-generating activities are increasing.
 These activities include shipping, sonars, offshore oil and gas exploration and production, dredging, trawling, and other industrial activities, including the construction of renewable energy systems.
 Continuous sounds from activities like shipping increase overall background noise levels, whereas others, including construction work, produce shorter but more intense sounds.
 Many of these sounds have the potential to affect fish behaviour, whereas the most intense sounds may cause physical harm to animals near the source.
 In order to regulate sound-producing activities, there is an urgent need to establish sound exposure criteria.
 Future research must focus on providing information that will lead to improvement of the quality and validity of regulatory guidelines and criteria.

 Download pdf: Downloadable Version